lu-1991/bl-mt798x/README.md

-# ATF and u-boot for JDCloud AX6000 Baili based on mt7986
+# ATF and u-boot for mt798x.

 ![](/u-boot.gif)